 The intracellular substance to be transported is such a counter sodium transport is characterized by pro calcium, calcium being the molecule to transportation, sodium is bound to a carrier protein to the outer surface of the membrane while calcium does so its binding protein but on the inner side of the membrane (SCI)

-Once set both a conformational change substances derived energy and concentration gradient for sodium produces displacement inwards and outwards calcium occurs.
+Once set both a change of conformational substances derived energy and concentration gradient for sodium produces displacement inwards and outwards calcium occurs.

 - Audesirk, Teresa, and Gerald, 1996.
 1. Biology Fourth Edition.Prentice-Hall Hispano SA, Mexico.
 P 76, 87, 106-118 and 123.